 - Indiana Finance Authority – East End Crossing (Lewis and Clark Bridge).
 Leader of the legal team that advised on a precedent-setting $1.18 billion, six-lane toll bridge across the Ohio River which opened in December 2016.
 The 8.5-mile-long, 2,500-foot cable-stayed East End Crossing (now known as Lewis and Clark Bridge), is a key piece of the $2.3 billion Ohio River Bridges Project – two bridges designed to provide safer, more reliable travel between Louisville, Kentucky and southern Indiana.
 East End was the first bridge procured via an availability payment P3 transaction in the United States.
 Among other industry “firsts,” it included the first availability payment debt to receive a “flat” investment-grade rating by both Standard & Poor’s and Fitch, and at financial close was the first P3 transportation transaction to not use TIFIA funds in its capital structure.
 Financing included $194.5 million in short-term bonds secured by milestone payments and $482 million in long-term bonds secured by availability payments.
 Nossaman assisted the Authority in contracting with a joint venture of Walsh/VINCI/Bilfinger for the approximately 35-year DBFOM project, which achieved procurement in record time.
 Corey was involved with the procurement, drafting and finalizing RFQ and RFP documents, developing and administering the evaluation process, and negotiating the contract agreement.
 East End won many of the industry’s most prestigious awards: In 2013, it captured The Bond Buyer’s “Deal of the Year” – a first for a P3 transaction; The American Road and Transportation Builders Association’s “P3 Project of the Year;” Project Finance International’s “Americas Transportation Deal of the Year; Project Finance magazine’s “North American Project Bond Deal of the Year;” and Partnerships Bulletin’s “Projects Grand Prize” and “Gold Prize” for best P3 road project, and Infrastructure Journal named it a finalist for “Transport Deal of the Year.”
 In 2014, P3 Bulletin International named East End “Best Global Road Project” and “Best Global Infrastructure Project,” and in 2015, the International Road Federation gave it the “Global Road Achievement Award for Project Finance and Economics.”
 Most recently, the project was awarded the 2017 “Infrastructure Award” from the National Council for Public-Private Partnerships.

 - Indiana Finance Authority – Ohio River Bridges Toll Service Provider.
 Leader of the legal team advising a project to secure a toll service provider to provide, operate, manage and maintain a toll collection system for the Ohio River Bridges Project through a toll services agreement, as well as provide back-office and customer service support.
 The ORB project includes East End Crossing (now known as Lewis and Clark Bridge), which was developed by IFA through an availability payment P3 and the Downtown and Kennedy Bridges being developed by Kentucky through design-build.
 Tolls will be collected through an all-electronic tolling system.
-Six companies have submitted qualified bids.
-The project is currently in procurement.
+The contract was awarded in November 2014 and the project is currently operational.

 - Indiana Finance Authority – I-69 Major Moves 2020 Expansion Project.
 Leader of the legal team advising on the state’s first best value design-build project, which will upgrade sections of the I-69 in Hamilton and Madison counties.
 The $85 million project involves adding a third travel lane northbound and southbound as well as a southbound auxiliary lane, interchange improvements, bridge widening and pavement and structural enhancements.
 IFA selected Milestone Contractors LP as the design-build contractor and the project reached commercial close in January 2016.
-Construction began in May 2016 and was completed in 2018.
+Construction began in May 2016 and the project is currently operational.
 Corey helped structure the project procurement and commercial framework, including use of an innovative evaluation approach focusing on maximizing project scope.

-- Indiana Finance Authority/Indiana Department of Transportation—I-69 Section 6 Contract 5 Project.
-Leader of the legal team advising on this $700 million project that will overhaul Indiana’s I-69, a nationally significant corridor, serving the Midwest and United States in two directions.
+- Indiana Finance Authority/Indiana Department of Transportation – I-69 Section 6 Contract 5 Project.
+Leader of the legal team advising on this $700 million project that will overhaul a portion of Indiana’s I-69, a nationally significant corridor, serving the Midwest and United States in two directions.
 It involves full reconstruction and conversion of a portion of existing State Road 37 to proposed I-69, full reconstruction and widening to provide added travel lanes on a portion of I-465, the conversion of at-grade crossings to interchanges or overpasses, reconstruction and construction of local access roads, reconfiguring of existing interchanges, and a new system interchange for I-69 and I-465.
 An RFQ on the project was issued in July 2019 and an RFP for the project is slated to be issued in March of 2020.
-Award is anticipated in late 2020
+Award is anticipated in late 2020.

-- Indiana Finance Authority/Indiana Department of Transportation—Sherman Minton Corridor Project.
+- Indiana Finance Authority/Indiana Department of Transportation – Sherman Minton Corridor Project.
 Leader of the legal team advising on this $100 million project that will overhaul Indiana’s I-69, a nationally significant corridor, serving the Midwest and United States in two directions.
 It involves full reconstruction and conversion of a portion of existing State Road 37 to proposed I-69, full reconstruction and widening to provide added travel lanes on a portion of I-465, the conversion of at-grade crossings to interchanges or overpasses, reconstruction and construction of local access roads, reconfiguring of existing interchanges, and a new system interchange for I-69 and I-465.
-An RFQ on the project was issued in July 2019 and an RFP for the project is slated to be issued in March of 2020.
-Award is anticipated in late 2020.
+An RFQ on the project was issued in July 2019 and an RFP for the project is slated to be issued in mid-2020.
+Award is anticipated in early 2021.